Cyberistic/Kuwait-University-Computer-Engineering-Masters-Prep-2025/1 - Data Structures and Algorithms/20 - Trees and graphs.md

 ```

 > [!tip] In BSTs, inorder gives you values in **sorted order**.
-> A way of sorting an array of numbers is to push its elements into a new BST and then traverse and pop them back using inor
+> A way of sorting an array of numbers is to push its elements into a new BST and then traverse and pop them back using inorder traversal! :D

 ### 2. Preorder (Root → Left → Right)